 Well, the short answer is that it is super-strong.
 It's used in power poles, bridges, and buildings where extra strength is needed - like a multi storey carpark.

-Steel strand is layed out in the mould before the concrete is poured.
+Steel strand is laid out in the mould before the concrete is poured.
 The loading and layout of the strand is designed and specified by a structural engineer.

 Once the strand is tensioned, concrete is poured into the mould, and the same process as normal precasting takes place.
 Heating of the concrete speeds the curing process, and it is vibrated to get any air bubbles out of the mixture before being smoothed off.